hexereii/BerryHUD/readme.txt

 Changed tall value on CC in hopes to not let it clutter the screen (hudlayout.res) Moved Engi metal (HudAccountValue.res, hudlayout.res) Decided to make the button for the server-connect to Tempus Chicago (GameMenu.res)

+berryhud b6
+Changed HUD name!!
+Changed the uber animation up a bit (hudanimations_hex.txt) will change the colours next patch!!
+FIXED THE FONTS, IF IT DOESN'T WORK I SWEAR- (fonts.res)